fanxiaohong/DGDN/README.md

 ### 2.Train CS-MRI
 2.1、Prepare training data:
 We use the same dataset and training data pairs as ISTA-Net+ for CS-MRI.
 Due to upload file size limitation, we are unable to upload training data directly.
-Here we provide a link to download the training data (https://github.com/jianzhangcs/ISTA-Net-PyTorch) for you.
+Here we provide a [link](https://pan.baidu.com/s/1ap07Jc3u0biCu8rxjB5wlA?pwd=hph4) to download the dataset for you.
 2.2、Prepare measurement matrix:
 We fix the pseudo radial sampling masks the same as ISTA-Net+.
 The measurement matrixs are in './sampling_matrix/'.
 2.3、Prepare code: